 Art

-The Cary-Grove Art department serves roughly 700 students at a time.
-We currently have three full-time Art teachers and offer a wide range of classes from traditional studio to digital.
-Both areas have culminating senior level programs and offer AP Art & Design, 2D and Drawing.
+The Cary-Grove Art department offers a wide range of classes from traditional studio to digital.
+Both areas have culminating senior level programs in AP Studio Art, AP Photography, and Advanced Design.

 Calendar